 }

-See the applications endpoint reference for more information on the request body and the additional parameters you can use to control the application.
+See the applications endpoint reference for more information on the request body and the additional parameters you can use to control the agent.

 Response format

-The response format depends on the application type and whether you set the stream parameter to true or false.
-Only research assistant applications support streaming responses at this time.
+The response format depends on the agent capabilities and whether you set the stream parameter to true or false.
+Only agents with research support streaming responses at this time.

 Non-streaming response